kylinanddragon/GITHUB_1701213097-PHBS_TQFML-Project/README.md

 1. Whether the p2p contract is success.
 This is used as **dependent variable** here.
-2. Basic information about p2p contract including principal, interest rate, duration
+2. Basic information about p2p contract including principal, interest rate, duration correlation analysis show strong edvidence of their influence on p2p success
 3. Basic information about borrower: Income, education background, age, job, city, marital status.
 4. Index representing borrower’s credit history: credit score, line of credit, all kinds of credit report and authentication.
+(15 dummy variables here)
 5. Brief introduction of the usage of money.
 2-5 are all potential **independent variables** for the model.